-A firefly is a student who is aware of their emotions, their friends' emotions, and are learning skills for coping with feelings and interacting with peers as well as adults.
-Our teachers use four key words to redirect behavior that might be hurtful to others.
+A firefly is a student who is aware of their emotions, their peers' emotions, and are learning skills for coping with feelings and interacting with friends as well as adults.
+Our teachers use these four key words to redirect behavior that might be hurtful to others.

 Individualized Pace of Learning

-We allow students to self pace the fundamentals of learning through math (individual work in the STEAM pillar of the curriculum) and reading (individual work in the literacy pillar of the curriculum).
-STEAM projects, Art/drama/music, Life skills/culture/progressive continue to be taught and worked through as a whole group, as well as in small group work.
+We allow students to self-pace the fundamentals of learning through art, music, and life skills.
+Skills are taught and worked through as a whole group, as well as in small group work and one on one.